-The area in the Park Avenue neighborhood of the city of Rochester, outlined in brown in the map above (click image to see larger view), is potentially eligible for listing in the National Register of Historic Places as a historic district.
+The area in the Park Avenue neighborhood of the city of Rochester, outlined in brown in the map below (click image to see larger view), is eligible for listing in the National Register of Historic Places as a historic district.
 This honorary program does not place any restrictions on private property owners.
 It does allow homeowners in the district to take advantage of the NYS Historic Homeowners Tax Credit program.

 If you have specific questions about the tax credit program, you can contact Christina Vagvolgyi with the NY State Historic Preservation Office (SHPO) at: 518-268-2217 or Christina.Vagvolgyi@parks.ny.gov.

 In order for property owners to take advantage of the tax credit programs, extensive paperwork must be completed to list the Park Avenue neighborhood as an official historic district in the National Register of Historic Places.
 A National Register nomination requires extensive research, writing, and documentation.
 The Landmark Society generally recommends that district nominations be completed by professional preservation consultants, especially for an area of this size (about 1600 properties!).

 Working with a committee of neighborhood representatives, we have solicited bids and selected a consultant, Clinton Brown Company Architecture, pc.
 The total cost for the project will be approximately $53,000.
 To date, thanks to the Rochester Area Community Foundation and the Preservation League of NYS, we have raised $25,000 in grants–a great accomplishment!

 But we need your help too!
 To get the rest of the way, we’re asking neighborhood residents, business owners, or anyone who just loves spending time on Park Ave., to consider making a donation–of any amount.